Configuration

 Permissions

 Installation creates a media-hub-admin permission.
-Only users with this permission can access the Media Hub admin, including the Library, Upload, Tags, Folders, and Import screens.
+Only users with this permission can access the Media Hub admin, including the Library, Upload, Labels, Folders, and Import screens.

 To grant access: